 Tea Pigs packaging is also entirely plant-based.
 This means that the outer carton is fully recyclable.
 The used tea temples can also be composted with your local food waste collection.
 And even the inner bag, which looks like plastic, is home compostable.
 Shop the range at your local supermarket, or buy online from Planet Organic, from just £3.95.
 Alternatively, find out more about plastic-free tea here.

-Last ear, I wrote how Small Beer is one of the UK’s eco-friendliest breweries.
+Last year, I wrote how Small Beer is one of the UK’s eco-friendliest breweries.
 If you didn’t catch the article, Small Beer makes great tasting, low ABV vegan beers, and is committed to saving water in an otherwise wasteful industry.
 It typically requires 8-10 pints of water to brew a single pint of beer.
 However, the environmentally conscious people at Small Beer have got that down to just 1 and a half pints of water per pint.
-And like Teapigs, are a certified B Corp.
+And like Teapigs, Small Beer is a certified B Corp.

 Elephant Gin is a beautiful tasting gin, distilled using 14 botanicals.
 This gives the gin a floral, fruity, and spicy flavour that can be enjoyed both straight and in a cocktail.
 What’s more, the company contributes 15% of all profits to two African elephant foundations to support the preservation of African wildlife.
 Find it on 31Dover for £29.15.